Dominion Lending CentresPart of the DLCG, Canada's #1 mortgage originator · $84.5B in 2025.

 Coming Soon

-A private mortgage is funded by a private investor or lender rather than a bank or institution.
-It's typically used when you need speed, can't qualify conventionally, or need a bridge while resolving another issue.
-Rates are higher, but it's often the right tool for the right situation.
+A Private Mortgage is funded by a private investor or lender rather than a Bank or institution, and it's primarily equity-based lending — the decision is driven mostly by the property itself rather than the borrower's profile.
+It's typically used when you need speed, can't qualify conventionally, or need a Bridge while resolving another issue.
+Rates are higher and financing fees always apply, but for the right situation it's the right tool.

-• Typically short-term while you transition to conventional
+• Typically short-term while you transition to a Conventional or Alternative lender

 Coming Soon